webwurst/timoni/docs/controller/specs.md

   namespace: my-project-ns
   annotations:
     runtime.timoni.sh/cluster: "k8s-prod-1"
+    runtime.timoni.sh/group: "production"
 spec:
   serviceAccountName: "my-project-sa"
   source:
     repository: "oci://my-registry/my-project"
     tag: "production"
-    path: "./my-project.cue"
+    path: "project.cue"
 ```

 The `.spec.serviceAccountName` has a dual purpose:

-- It is used to attach image pull secrets for the project's repository and for all the modules' repositories.
+- It is used to attach image pull secrets for the Project's repository and for all the modules' repositories.
 - It is used for impersonation by the controller to perform operations on the cluster, thus ensuring tenant isolation.

 The `.spec.source` is used to fetch the OCI artifact from the container registry that contains
-the project's CUE definition and all the bundle and runtime files referenced by it.
+the Project's CUE definition and all the bundle and runtime files referenced by it.

 The `runtime.timoni.sh` annotations can be used to set runtime values that are automatically injected
-into the project's bundles.
-Thus enabling the same project to be deployed to multiple clusters while
+into the Project's bundles.
+Thus enabling the same Project to be deployed to multiple clusters while
 using different values for each cluster.

 ## Project structure

-The project's source code can be versioned in a Git repository and can be structured in various ways.
+The Project's source code can be versioned in a Git repository and can be structured in various ways.

 Example: